Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 Recent cases

-- Epping Forest DC v Halama, High Court (KB), 16 October 2023 (unreported) – Where a witness summons had been sent (in time) by email without the requisite prior consent, the resisting party was entitled to have it set aside as of right.
+- Epping Forest DC v Halama [2023] EWHC 2906 (KB) – Where a witness summons had been sent (in time) by email without the requisite prior consent, the resisting party was entitled to have it set aside as of right.
 The consequences of non-compliance with a summons are such that it was not appropriate to dispense with, or order alternative, service.

-- Telford and Wrekin Council v Secretary of State for Levelling Up, Housing and Communities [2023] EWHC 2439 (Admin) – If a claim for planning statutory review is filed (by the claimant) in time but served out of time because it is issued (by the court) out of time, the court has no jurisdiction to entertain it.
+- Telford and Wrekin Council v Secretary of State for Levelling Up, Housing and Communities [2024] JPL 427, KB – If a s.288 claim is filed in time but served out of time because it is issued (by the court) out of time, the court has no jurisdiction to entertain it.

 - Holystone Civil Engineering Ltd v Secretary of State for Levelling Up, Housing and Communities [2023] EWHC 1739 (Admin) – The claimant was wrong to suggest that when determining whether to grant (s.73) planning permission in the Green Belt, the task for the inspector was simply to compare the proposal with any fallback, rather than to consider it afresh.